|Official Full Name||matrix metallopeptidase 28|

 |Pathway Name||Pathway Related Protein|

-MMP28 has several biochemical functions, for example, Content.
+MMP28 has several biochemical functions, for example, calcium ion binding, metalloendopeptidase activity, zinc ion binding.
 Some of the functions are cooperated with other proteins, some of the functions could acted by MMP28 itself.
 We selected most functions MMP28 had, and list some proteins which have the same functions with MMP28.
 You can find most of the proteins on our site.

 MMP28 has direct interactions with proteins and molecules.
 Those interactions were detected by several methods such as yeast two hybrid, co-IP, pull-down and so on.
 We selected proteins and molecules interacted with MMP28 here.
 Most of them are supplied by our site.
 Hope this information will be useful for your research of MMP28.